LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

         return access_token, refresh_token, expires_in
 ```

-The ```rdp_authentication``` method above just perform the following tasks:

-The ```rdp_authentication()``` method above just create the request message payload, and send it to the RDP Auth service as HTTP Post request.
+The ```rdp_authentication()``` method above just create the request message payload, and send it to the RDP Auth service as an HTTP Post request.
 The return values can be as follows
 - If the authentication success, returns the access_token, refresh_token, and expires_in information to the caller.
-- If the URL or credentials parameters are empty or none, raises TypeError exception to the caller.
+- If the URL or credentials parameters are empty or none, raise the TypeError exception to the caller.
-- If the authentication fail, raises the Requests's HTTPError exception to the caller with HTTP status response information.
+- If the authentication fails, raise the Requests' HTTPError exception to the caller with HTTP status response information.

 Let's start with the basic test cases to check if the ```rdp_authentication()``` method can handle a valid RDP login and empty parameters scenarios.

 The test class is ```tests\test_rdp_http_controller.py``` file (please noticed a *tests* folder).
 It loads the test configurations such as the RDP APIs URLs from a ```.env.test``` environment variables file.

 ```
-#test_rdp_http_controller.py
+# test_rdp_http_controller.py

 import unittest
 import json